Aranza: Grupo Zarabanda

-Since childhood, Aranza was always interested in becoming a singer, much because her father was a professional singer.
-Her parents supported her and encouraged her to take singing classes, and at the age of 10, with the company of her father, Aranza sang at a live presentation in Chihuahua.
+From a young age, Aranza showed a strong interest in singing, inspired by her father, who was a professional singer.
+Her parents supported her and encouraged her to take singing classes, and at the age of 10, she performed live in Chihuahua with her father.
 At the age of 15, Aranza moved to Mexico City to fulfill her dream of becoming a professional singer with the help of Televisa, the most important network in the country.
-Her first steps in the music business started with Grupo Zarabanda, musical group which formed in 1990 and with which she reached popularity after the group sung "Estrella de Ilusion" (Star of Hope), the theme song for the Mexican telenovela Alcanzar una estrella II.
-Because of the success of the telenovela and their song, Grupo Zarabanda toured Mexico with Muñecos de Papel, group formed from the telenovela, whose members included Ricky Martin and Sasha Sokol.
-Grupo Zarabanda eventually dissolved.
+Her first steps in the music business started with Grupo Zarabanda, a musical group which formed in 1990 and with which she reached popularity after the group sang "Estrella de Ilusion" (Star of Hope), the theme song for the Mexican telenovela Alcanzar una estrella II.
+Because of the success of the telenovela and their song, Grupo Zarabanda toured Mexico with Muñecos de Papel, a group formed from the telenovela, whose members included Ricky Martin and Sasha Sokol.
+Grupo Zarabanda eventually disbanded.

 Solo career

 The disappearance of the Grupo Zarabanda gave rise to the solo career of Aranza, who, in 1994, released her first album, Aranza.
-Although the singles released from the album were moderately played in Mexican radio stations, the album was not given enough support and failed to reach public mainstream.
+Although the singles released from the album were moderately played on Mexican radio stations, the album was not given enough support and failed to reach the mainstream public.
 A special instance in this period of time is Aranza's visit to Siempre en Domingo, one of the most important programs of the time, and probably the most important musical show in the history of Televisa.
 After singing "Mentiras y Lagrimas" in front of the show's live audience, Raúl Velasco, the host, who softly kicked all the new artists in the show as a sign of good luck to come in their careers, said to Aranza: